yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ### Global SDP solver

 If [PENBMI](/solver/penbmi) or [PENLAB](/solver/penlab) is installed, the decay-rate problem should easily be solved, in theory.
 In practice, the solver may encounter numerical problems.
 An alternative then is to run YALMIPs internal global SDP solver [BMIBNB](/solver/bmibnb).
-This is a bit of an over-kill, but it is convenient, compared to writing the script above, and is actually just as fast.
+This is a bit of an over-kill, but it is convenient, compared to writing the script above, and is actually just as fast (note that [PENBMI](/solver/penbmi) or [PENLAB](/solver/penlab) very often suffer from numerical problems and have many bugs and are not actively maintained, so with high probability, you ill not be ale to use this setup)

 ````matlab
 F = [P>=0, A'*P+P*A <= -2*t*P, trace(P)== 1, 100 >= t >= 0];
 optimize(F,-t,sdpsettings('solver','bmibnb'));
 ````

 In this model, we have changed the constraints slightly, in order to ensure a bounded search-space.
-For details, check out the [global optimization tutorial].
+For details, check out the [global optimization tutorial](/tutorial/globaloptimization/).

 The code here still assumes you have a nonlinear semidefinite solver installed, since a local solver is needed during the branch and bound search.
 If you do not have one installed, you can tell YALMIP to perform the branch and bound without any local solver (upper bounds will then be generated using trivial heuristics from relaxed solutions)